beagleworks/metadata_eraser/CONTRIBUTING.md

 5. Open a pull request to the `main` branch of the original repository.
 6. In the pull request description, clearly explain the problem and solution.
 Include the relevant issue number if applicable.

-## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior.